regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

 Despite using Qualcomm's newest chipset, the QCC3091, the only 'bit' that SoundPEATS really take advantage of is the improved throughput.
 The H3 comes with a wide selection of codecs, including AptX-Lossless, LDAC and AptX-adaptive, and for those with young and uncoloured hearing, you might even notice the barely incremental differences between them, but when it comes to features and functions, the H3 is probably deliberately a bit threadbare.

 Notable omissions include wear detection sensors, wind noise reduction modes, and a device list within the app for managing multipoint connections.
-For a product positioning itself as a premium budget option from a brand typically offering all-rounders, these omissions do feel like missed opportunities.
+For a product positioning itself as a premium budget option from a brand typically offering all-rounders, these omissions do feel like missed opportunities, because good audio a bit cheaper than the big guys probably isn't enough of a differentiator - for SoundPEATS, they really have to do audio really well and a bit of everything else too, not just the basics.
 The hearing test feature lacks the shine of the Mimi equivalent that we've seen included with many brand's apps, from Nothing to Creative.
 It's clunky and produced inconsistent results, at least for me, and whilst many might see Spatial Audio as a bit of a gimmick, more and more releases now have it with decent implementations even in budget offerings from the likes of Realme, QCY and Moondrop.

 SoundPEATS have always given us a default control scheme that makes sense, including single tap for volume control, but there's also lots of customisation options through their Peats audio app.
 There's also a low-latency mode, which drops latency from around 216ms to approx. 83ms, although when using LDAC, both gaming mode and multipoint connectivity are disabled, forcing you to choose, to a degree, between optimizing audio and functionality.
 In all honesty, you'll probably want to stick with AAC anyway because of the hit battery life takes, and because, as I said previously, the differences between codecs are barely noticeable on earbuds - akin to discerning between SD and HD video on a postage stamp.